jayjay7788/Data-Processing-in-Python---Project/README.md

 python run_pipeline.py
 ```

 This script downloads and processes the raw data and trains the Random Forest model.
 Outputs are saved to `data/processed/` and `results/models/`.
-Preprocessed data and pretrained model results are provided for easier usage.
-Beware that the data download might take up to 1 hour due to slow download of air quality data (the server is sometimes unstable and the data are not provided in ideal format).
-You can select to skip all the steps in the pipeline and reuse prepared data and model results.
+You can select to skip all the steps in the pipeline and reuse prepared data and model results, saved in respective folders.
+Downloaded, preprocessed data and pretrained model files are already provided in the repository for immediate usage.

+Note: If you choose to run the data download, it may take up to 1 hour due to the slow speed of the air quality API.
+Additionally, you may experience timeout errors when downloading a handful of air quality files due to long and unstable server responses.
+This should not considerably affect the final dataset, and you can safely proceed even if a few files fail to download.

 ### Launch the Streamlit application